wp-plugins/cpt-onomies/readme.txt

 == Frequently Asked Questions ==

-CPT-onomies is hot off the presses so check in later for frequently asked questions.
+= I added support for "Thumbnail" to my custom post type, but the "Featured Image" box is not showing up =

+You also have to add theme support for post thumbnails:

+`add_theme_support( 'post-thumbnails' );`

-In the meantime, refer to the following resources:
+If FAQ didn't cover your problem, refer to the following resources:

 * [CPT-onomies Support Forums](http://wordpress.org/tags/cpt-onomies?forum_id=10 "CPT-onomies Support Forums")
 * [CPT-onomies Documentation](http://rachelcarden.com/cpt-onomies/documentation "CPT-onomies Documentation")